 Kombucha is made by fermenting sweetened black or green tea with a Symbiotic Colony of Bacteria and Yeast, also known as a SCOBY.
 The SCOBY feeds on the sugar in the sweetened tea.
 As it does, it produces beneficial probiotic bacteria and yeast, as well as other compounds like acetic acid and glucuronic acid (4).

 The fermentation process can take anywhere from 7 to 30 days, depending on the temperature and type of sweetener used.
-Once the kombucha is finished fermenting, it will have a slightly sour, effervescent taste.
+Once the kombucha is finished fermenting, it will have a slightly sour taste and a mild effervescence.

 Health Benefits Of Kombucha